Sunrise to Sunset at Nagarkot 2 Days hiking is specially focused to let hikers enjoy the breathtaking moment at Nagarkot during Sunset and Sunrise.

 - Dhunlla Dhwakha or Dya Dhwakha - This gate is important for the Bajrayogini festival.
 All kinds of ritual processions including the chariot of Bajrayogini enter through this gate.

-- Mahadyo Dhwakha or Si Dhwakha: Dead bodies from Sankhu are taken out to funeral through this gate.
+- Mahadyo Dhwakha or Si Dhwakha: Dead bodies from Sankhu are taken out to the funeral through this gate.

 - Naari Dhwakha: During the Shalinadi (Shali river) festival, the Holy god Madhav Narayan along with the devotees are taken in and out of the town through this gate.